o3de/o3de.org/content/docs/userguide/mat-shaders-custom-dev-intro.md

+description: ' Develop a custom material shader in &ALYlong;. '
+slug: mat-shaders-custom-dev-intro
+title: Developing a Custom Shader
+---
 # Developing a Custom Shader<a name="mat-shaders-custom-dev-intro"></a>

 Most visual effects in Lumberyard are produced by shaders, which employ a number of standard and advanced lighting models like Blinn, Cook\-Torrance, Oren\-Naye, Kajiya\-Kay, and some custom models\.